Kot Radha Kishan

 Kot Radha Kishan is a city and Tehsil headquarters of Kot Radha Kishan Tehsil in Kasur District in the Punjab province of Pakistan.
 The city is administratively subdivided into four Union councils.
 It was formerly part of Kasur Tehsil and has now been upgraded to a tehsil of Kasur district due to the growing population of the area.
 It is located at 31°10'21N 74°5'59E at an altitude of 193 metres.
 Kot Radha Kishan is also called 'City of Containers and Leather'.

 Demographics

 Population

 The population of Kot Radha Kishan is about 1,55,000 with an annual growth rate of 2.7%, household size 7.4 and literacy rate is about 69%.
-The population of the surrounding villages of Kot Radha Kishan is more than 1,62,000 with a literacy rate of about 53%.
-These surrounding villages are totally depending on Kot Radha Kishan in sense of Railway Station, Bus Stand, Post Office, Banks, Colleges, Girls High Schools, sub-division courts, crops and vegetable market and to buy the house hold items for their daily use.
+The population of the surrounding villages of Kot Radha Kishan is more than 162,000 with a literacy rate of about 53%.
+These surrounding villages rely on Kot Radha Kishan for railway station, bus stand, post offices, banks, colleges, high schools, sub-division courts, and crops and vegetable markets.